emmasherman/Data_146test/corrections.md

 ## Question 18 ##

-For question 18 I did not use my DoKFold function to run my linear regression but instead just used the for loop to run the training and testing data which gave the results: Training: 0.60630 and Testing: 0.60198.
+For question 18 I did not use my DoKFold function to run my linear regression but instead just used the for loop to run the training and testing data.
 These numbers are slightly off from the right answers which I believe is due to me not standardizing the data.
 When I used the DoKFold function and ran the data again I got the following results:

-Training: 0.60520
+Training: 0.60630

-Testing: 0.62439
+Testing: 0.60198

 These results have been standardized, have a random state of 146, and use 20 fold, making this the right answer.